Parsing Images

 The latter option requires you to assign a root folder that contains all the DICOM files to be sorted.
 DSI Studio will then rename the DICOM files and place them in different folders based on their pulse sequences.
 You can refer to the figure on the right for a visual representation of this process.

-After renaming the DICOM files, you can proceed to generate src.gz files for the next step by using [Batch processing][Step B2c: DICOM to SRC].
+After organizing the DICOM files, you can generate .sz files (or .src.gz files in older DSI Studio versions) using [Batch processing][Step B2c: DICOM to SRC/NIFTI].
 Simply select the root folder that contains all the scan data.

-Alternatively, you can also convert DICOM to SRC by using [Diffusion MRI Analysis][Step T1: Open Source Images] in the main window.
-Manually select all the dMRI files, and DSI Studio will present a new window with a b-value table, as shown in the figure.
+Alternatively, you can convert DICOM to SRC using [Diffusion MRI Analysis][Step T1: Open Source Images] in the main window.
+Select the folder containing the organized dMRI DICOM files, and DSI Studio will generate a .sz file (or .src.gz in older versions) for each scan.

 Convert NIFTI File to SRC Files

-The NIFTI files include no b-table information, and we will also a bval and a bvec file to create an SRC file.
+The NIFTI files include no b-table information, and you will also need a bval and a bvec file to create an .sz file (or .src.gz in older versions).

 To convert one subject’s data, click on [Step T1: Open Source Images] in the main window and select the NIFTI file.
-DSI Studio will try to locate its associated bval and bvec files in the same folder.
+DSI Studio will try to locate its associated bval and bvec files in the same folder to create the .sz file.

 If DSI Studio cannot find bval or bvec file, you may specify them using the top menu [Files][Open bval] and [Files][Open bvec]